Flowgorithm Data Types

 Real

 The Real data type represents numbers that can also have fractions.
-This data type can store both whole numbers and fractions.
-These numbers can be either positive or negative.
+It can store both whole numbers and fractions, and the numbers can be either positive or negative.

 They have the whole and fractional parts separated with a decimal.
-In programming languages like Java, this data type is float or double data type. (“double precision floating point”)
+In programming languages like Java, this data type is float or double. (“double precision floating point”)

 Example:

-To represent the height of the table we use the Real data type.
-It is not necessary for the height to be always in whole numbers.
+We use the Real data type to represent the table’s height.
+The height doesn’t always need to be in whole numbers.
 To represent a table height of 34.5 inches.

 heightOfTable = 34.5

-The Variable Watch Window displays the Real data type variables in purple color.
+The Variable Watch Window displays the Real data type variables in purple.

 String

-The String data type is used to store text.
-This includes words, letters, digits, etc. A pair of double quotes should surround the text.
-The Variable Watch Window displays the String data type variables in red color.
+The String data type stores text, including words, letters, digits, etc. A pair of double quotes should surround the text.
+The Variable Watch Window displays the String data type variables in red.

 Examples: